qwazwsx/traffic-cameras/README.md

   `node index.js --directory images`

-* separate each camera into its own folder
+* separate each camera into its own folder (if you want to do timelapses)

 `node index.js --folders --directory images`